Heriot-Watt University Dubai: History

 Heriot-Watt University Dubai Campus opened initially in 2005 at the Dubai International Academic City.
 It originally started with 120 students, with plans to increase the number to 1,500 students within a 5-year time frame.
 However, the pace of its expansion outstripped this projection, and by 2010 it had reached its original capacity of 2,000 students.

 Construction of Heriot-Watt University's purpose-built campus in Dubai International Academic City began in July 2010.
 This state-of-the-art campus officially opened on 3 November 2011, increasing the capacity to 4,500 students.

 In 2021, Heriot-Watt University Dubai Campus was relocated to Dubai Knowledge Park.
 As the largest international university in the United Arab Emirates, the student population has grown to nearly 5,000 students from 115 nationalities.
 The new campus was officially opened by King Charles III on 30 November 2023, accompanied by Scotland’s First Minister, Humza Yousaf.

+From 30 November to 12 December 2023, during the COP28 UN Climate Change Conference in Dubai, the fifth and sixth floors of the Dubai Knowledge Park campus operated as a Climate Hub.
+The Hub hosted daily events, a clean-technology exhibition, research displays, and a future-skills showcase.

+In September 2025, marking the university’s twentieth year in Dubai, the James Watt Building opened at Dubai Knowledge Park.
+The approximately 50,000 sqft extension was designed to serve more than 1,500 students.
+It is described to offer students classrooms and digital learning environments, as well as a wellness room.